History of Tango – Part 5: The appearance of the bandoneon in Tango

-He went to school until the age of 12, when he start to work, first in a mechanic workshop, then as laborer in different activities, and then in a brickyard.
+He went to school until the age of 12, when he started to work, first in a mechanic workshop, then as a laborer in different activities, and then in a brickyard.

-But still he had technical issues to resolve, like developing a greater independence between right and left hands, and he went in search of instruction to the more experienced Domingo Santa Cruz.
+But still, he had technical issues to resolve, like developing greater independence between right and left hands, and he went in search of instruction to the more experienced Domingo Santa Cruz.

 He improved notoriously, and from his bandoneon of 35 buttons, moved successively to instruments of 45, 52, 65, 71 and at last, a customized bandoneon of 75 buttons.

-His father called him “pazzo” (Italian word for crazy) in his childhood, due to his restless character.
+His father called him “pazzo” (the Italian word for crazy) in his childhood, due to his restless character.

 His friends could not pronounce this word, and called him “Pacho”.